MaltegoTech/maltego-trx/README.md

 This will create a folder new_project with the recommend project structure.

+Alternatively, you can copy either the `gunicorn` or `apache` example projects from the `demo` directory.
+These also include Dockerfile and corresponding docker-compose configuration files for production deployment.

 **Adding a Transform:**

 Add a new transform by creating a new python file in the "transforms" folder of your directory.